- Nonmetallic mining

 - Sand mining facilities may fall under the requirements of the Safe Drinking Water Act.
 Read An Operator's Handbook for Safe Drinking Water (DG-056) for additional information.

-DNR silica sand mining report
+Department silica sand mining report

 The rapid expansion of sand mining in Wisconsin has created a high level of interest about this activity from members of the public, reporters, local government officials, state legislators and others.
 In response, DNR released the following report in January 2012 that summarizes the best current information on silica sand mining, its possible environmental impacts and local, state and federal regulations that address sand mining and processing.
 The report will be updated periodically as any significant new information becomes available.